zhuty16/Economics-in-Recommender-Systems/README.md

 1. **Causal embeddings for recommendation.**
 *Bonner, Stephen, and Flavian Vasile.* RecSys 2018.
 (Best Paper Award)

+1. **The Deconfounded Recommender: A Causal Inference Approach to Recommendation.**
+*Wang, Yixin, et al.* arXiv 2018.

 ### Debiasing

 1. **Recommendations as treatments: Debiasing learning and evaluation.**